raweber42/kubernetes-workshop/README.md

 - run `kubectl get ingress` to see the newly created ingress and that it exposes port 80 of the cluster to the outside world!
 - now your webserver is successfully exposed to the outside world of your cluster!
 - run `curl localhost:80` to see that you can access the server from your laptop. try the same address from your browser!

+## Scale up your NGINX instance
+- with kubernetes we can easily make changes to our cluster and e.g. scale our replicas (amount of instances of a server in our case) up and down.
+This can be done via `kubectl` (`kubectl scale deployment <deployment-name> --replicas=3`), where the deployment name is `nginx` in our case.
+A more git-ops like approach and best practice is to put this configuration into our yaml files and check them into git.
+Change the `replicas` field in our `webserver.yaml` file to `2` and run `kubectl apply -f webserver.yaml`.
+This way you make use of the declarative approach of kubernetes!

 ## Cleanup